 Long-time readers may remember that years ago, I had a separate mailing list called “Randy’s Random” — mostly jokes and funny stories.
 But how to deal with graphics?
 I didn’t want to email graphics, so Randy’s Random then morphed into Jumbo Joke, which (as you probably know) ran for years.
-I sold it a year ago.
+I sold it in 2016.

 Some Readers Seem to Want to top recent examples of “Stupid Reasons for Protest Unsubscribes”.
 This one’s hilarious: in Friday’s free edition, having no paid advertisers, I ran a house ad for my drone site, Drone Pilot Wings.
 I haven’t been doing much in the way of articles on that site lately, but several that I have done really push for pilots being more responsible with drones, vs. doing stupid things like getting in the way of airplanes trying to fight wildfires.
 There’s even an article category called “Pilot Error” to highlight such stories.
 Of course, the tiny ad doesn’t get into all that, it just points interested readers to the site to learn more.